Martin Jones, Managing Director

-Martin Jones is the company’s Managing Director, responsible for leading the entire UK operation.
-When his father become seriously ill, Martin experienced first-hand the varied and sometimes poor levels of care in the UK.
-Martin wanted to join an environment where he could help to make a difference to the lives of other older people and their families, and came to Home Instead in September 2011.
+Martin is responsible for leading the entire UK operation.
+When his father became seriously ill, Martin experienced first-hand the varied and sometimes poor levels of care in the UK.
+Martin wanted to join an environment where he could help to make a difference to the lives of other older people and their families and came to Home Instead in September 2011.
 Martin’s role is to continue the development of the brand in the UK, helping establish Home Instead as the UK's most admired care company and as an employer of choice within the sector.
-Alongside his passion to support families to enable their loved ones live independently at home he is dedicated to providing job opportunities that are fulfilling and which make best use of peoples' skills and experience.
+Alongside his passion to support families to enable their loved ones to live independently at home, he is dedicated to providing job opportunities that are fulfilling and which make best use of people’s skills and experience.
 He is an active member of Business in the Community's Age at Work leadership team, championing the role of older workers.
 Martin is also a trustee on the board of The Care Workers Charity, which exists to support the welfare of current, former and retired care workers.

-Katie Furey is Head of Business Performance.
-Katie’s background is in working for large banking organisations where, as a Senior Relationship Manager with Area Manager responsibilities, she was accountable for new business, ongoing relationship management ensuring maximum returns for her clients.
+Katie used to work for large banking organisations where, as a Senior Relationship Manager with Area Manager responsibilities, she was accountable for new business and ongoing relationship management ensuring maximum returns for her clients.
 She also supported a regional team of Relationship Managers.
 Katie is responsible for ensuring each new Home Instead franchise is fully supported by her team of Business Performance Managers as well as helping to shape the future strategy of Business Support and Performance and championing the growth of the franchise network.
 Katie ensures the structure of the team is well placed to best serve the needs of each franchise owner and their team.

-Tom Robinson was appointed as the Financial Controller at Home Instead in 2013.
+Tom Robinson was appointed by Home Instead in 2013.
 Tom started his accounting career with Morris & Co. and while working there became a fellow member of the Association of Accounting Technicians and the Association of Chartered Certified Accountants.
 Tom has acted for various other companies in the franchising world, including Interlink Express, Cartridge World and Driver Hire.
 In 2007 Home Instead became a client of Morris & Co. where Tom was responsible for managing the account.
 While working as Home Instead’s external accountant, Tom not only acted for the franchisor, but over 40 franchise offices as well.
-After 6 years of working externally with Home Instead Tom joined the team, bringing an interesting knowledge mix with both perspectives of franchisor and franchisee.
+After 6 years of working externally with Home Instead, Tom joined the team, bringing an interesting knowledge mix with both perspectives of franchisor and franchisee.

-Natalia Lewis is Home Instead’s in house Legal Counsel.
 Prior to Home Instead, Natalia worked for Hamilton Pratt for over 7 years.
-During her time at Hamilton Pratt she contributed to a number of franchising legal publications including the American Bar Association Publications.
+During her time at Hamilton Pratt, she contributed to a number of franchising legal publications including the American Bar Association Publications.
 Natalia attained a degree in Law with German Law at the University of Warwick and a Legal Practice Course at the University of Law.
 She specialises in franchising, commercial and intellectual property law and has spoken at many BFA seminars aimed at new franchisees and new franchisors.

-Karen Dakin is Head of People at Home Instead and is responsible for strategically leading the HR agenda to support business growth and performance.
+Karen is responsible for strategically leading the HR agenda to support business growth and performance.
 Karen has extensive experience in the retail sector for large household brands such as B&Q and Dixons, who have best in class people practices.
 More recently, Karen was Head of Central Services at Virgin Care Ltd, who provide front-line NHS and social care services across England.
 Here, Karen was responsible for overseeing all aspects of reward, employee relations, guiding leaders and developing the workforce company wide.
 Karen's specialisms include helping leaders be at their best, recruitment, engagement, coaching and change management.
 At Home Instead, Karen’s key remit is to establish Home Instead Senior Care as a recognised Employer of Choice in the UK, a place people aspire to work for, work with, or recommend.
 In this role she will develop initiatives that will help improve recruitment and retention.

-Sadie Boundy is Head of Special Projects and has been with Home Instead since January 2006.
-Sadie joined the company as a CAREGiver in the Chester franchise and soon moved into the office to help with various office based roles before the company started franchising.
-Sadie has since used her first-hand knowledge from each level of the business in supporting the franchise owners in their day to day queries going on to specialise in IT systems.
+Sadie has been with Home Instead since January 2006.
+Sadie joined the company as a CAREGiver in the Chester franchise and soon moved into the office to help with various office-based roles before the company started franchising.
+She has since used her first-hand knowledge from each level of the business in supporting the franchise owners in their day to day queries going on to specialise in IT systems.
 Sadie managed the IT team and IT support functions for the network and brought her Home Instead experience to the table in the scoping and acquisition of systems before moving into project management.
-Sadie’s role is to oversee critical projects across the organisation taking them through from ideas to results, directly influencing and shaping the progress and development of the business.
+Sadie’s role is to oversee critical projects across the organisation, taking them through from ideas to results, directly influencing and shaping the progress and development of the business.